 After your grounds have bloomed, continue pouring the remaining water over the grounds.
 Continuously pour in a spiral motion saturating all the grounds during the entire pour.
 Take your time pouring, enjoy the aromas.

-At this point you are most likely eager to enjoy your delicious coffee, after all you’ve worked hard for it… Give your mug a gentile swirl to ensure consistency and enjoy your creation!
+At this point you are most likely eager to enjoy your delicious coffee, after all you have worked hard for it… Give your mug a gentile swirl to ensure consistency and enjoy your creation!

 **The level of grind will affect how long the drip is and the flavor extraction.
 Adjust your grind to ensure the brew cycle is not too slow or too fast.
 The finer the grind the slower the drip and the flavors will be more intense.
 Adjust the grind to your flavor preference.